 Allan, age 6 in 1961, ready to round up some cattle rustlers.

-There was, and is, no law against a child driving a vehicle on private land, so at age 12, Allan and I would get into the big blue wheat truck and try to get right next to the combine so it could unload its collection of wheat grains freshly swept from the stalks.
+There was, and is, no law against a child driving a vehicle on private land.
+So at age 12, Allan and I would get into the big blue wheat truck and try to get right next to the combine so it could unload its collection of grains freshly swept from the stalks.

 The cousins gathered at the ranch in the mid-60s, from left: Allan’s siblings Jan and Ken, my sister Nancy, me, Mike Moore, Allan, Dan Moore and Peppi the Wonder Beagle

-Allan and I knew nothing about driving a truck and in that age before helicopter parenting, it didn’t occur to anyone to teach us.
-So, while driving along, we would have spirited discussions about important matters like which pedal was the clutch and which was the brake, and how to find second gear.
-Alan, shorter than me, could barely see over the dashboard.
+Allan and I knew nothing about driving a truck.
+In that age before helicopter parenting, it didn’t occur to anyone to teach us.
+So, while driving along, we would have spirited discussions about various matters like which pedal was the clutch and which was the brake, and how to find second gear.
+Allan, shorter than me, could barely see over the dashboard.

 We boys had to place the truck correctly.
 Spilling wheat was frowned upon.
 I think we occasionally managed to get at least some in the truck.

-As far as I know, nobody got run over as a result of our driving effort, but that was sheer luck.
+As far as I know, no people or dogs got run over as a result of our driving effort, but that was sheer luck.

 Hard work was part of life for kids there.
 Periodically, they had to “pull rye.”
 When wild rye grew among the wheat stalks, the rye grains would get mixed in with the harvested wheat, lowering the quality and price.